elixirschool/elixirschool/lessons/en/basics/strings.md

 ## Exercise

-Let's walk through a simple exercise to demonstrate we are ready to go with Strings!
+Let's walk through a exercise to demonstrate we are ready to go with Strings!

 ### Anagrams